bunk77/OperatingSystemProblem3/readme.txt

 	IO thread, other threads or functions?

 Mark
-	finish integrating Chris's stuff (by tonight)
-	once everyone submits to GitHub, mark will combine everything
+	once everyone submits to GitHub, mark will debug

 Paul
 	read up on everything and understand it well enough to do what needed